YamilaTimmer/dynamic-modelling-of-cancer/README.md

 - $t$ = time
 - $V_0$ = initial volume

-The resulting slope is a straight line depicting a constant daily increase in tumor mass (sse Figure 1)
+The resulting slope is a straight line depicting a constant daily increase in tumor mass (see Figure 1)

 ![lingrow.png](Img/lingrow.png)